 My reading and writing abilities were consistently praised when I was young, and then less consistently as I grew older, because I had stopped putting effort into my schoolwork.
 School was boring; everything was too easy.

 I struggled with math right from the start, and was placed in a remedial math class in first or second grade.
 Now, the early 90’s were a different time, obviously; they probably didn’t believe we would think much at all about being separated from the other kids for math lessons.
-I’m sure it was also more budget-friendly to have all of the kids who needed help with math in one place, rather than having extra help in the classroom itself.
+I’m sure it was also more budget-friendly to have all of the kids who needed help with math in one place, rather than having extra help in each individual classroom.

 Also, being the early 90’s, they weren’t shy about telling us that we just weren’t good at math.
 I remember feeling crushed.
 Up until then, I thought I was smart.
-Now, I wasn’t so sure.
+After that, I wasn’t so sure.

 By the middle of second grade, I was in a new school that didn’t have special classes for kids that needed help in a particular subject.
 They also didn’t have individual help in the classroom.
 If you didn’t “get” something, you could only ask the teacher for help, and the teachers I had throughout Elementary School all had a way of making you feel like an idiot if you needed extra help.
 So, I didn’t ask, and soon I didn’t even try.